In death, Mumbai woman gifts lease of life to 3 others

-After she died due to a cardio-respiratory arrest on Friday, Nandini Gopal’s husband honoured her wishes and donated her eyes, liver and kidneys , saving three lives in the process
+After she dies due to a cardio-respiratory arrest on Friday, Nandini Gopal’s husband honours her wishes and donates her eyes, liver and kidneys to three people waiting for organs

 When Mulund resident Sreeram Gopal lost his 43-year-old wife Nandini a day after she suffered a headache and convulsions, his world came crashing down around him.